 In November 2018, GLD and its partners were awarded a 17.9 million SEK (approx. 2 million USD) grant to study the integration of Syrian refugees in Jordan, Turkey, and Sweden.
 Kristen Kao (GLD, University of Gothenburg) and Andrea Spehar (University of Gothenburg) serve as Co-Principal Investigators, with Ellen Lust (GLD, University of Gothenburg), Isabell Schierenbeck (University of Gothenburg), Mine Eder (Bogazici University), and Josepha Wessels (Malmö University) assisting.

 Migration is primarily an urban phenomenon and one that creates new economic, social and political challenges.
-This program examines how urban municipalities address forced migration, focusing on changes to neighborhoods' social compositions and influences on norms and behaviors therein.
+This program examines how urban municipalities address forced migration, focusing on changes to neighbourhoods' social compositions and influences on norms and behaviours therein.
 The program will implement a series of collaborative research projects in cities hosting influxes of Syrian refugees in Jordan, Sweden, and Turkey.

 This project is supported by the Refugee Migration and Cities: Social Institutions, Political Governance and Integration in Jordan, Turkey, and Sweden grant (Swedish Research Council - 2018-03700), PIs: Kristen Kao and Andrea Spehar.